 This article aims to be a guide on limiting negative emotional responses in those whose interests you reject / critique.

 What Intrinsic Factors Make Their Ideas, Habits, and Actions Good

-In doing so, you’ll give people an excuse to agree with you.
-It’ll be a way out of being stuck in a mindset that dictates the defending of what they hold dear.
+In doing so, you’ll give people a good reason / excuse to agree with you.
+It’ll be a way out of being stuck in a mindset that demands they defend what they hold dear.
 They’ll have an easier time agreeing with you if you present the shortcomings of what they love to be caused by external, uncontrollable factors rather than ones which are intrinsic to that thing.

 Motivate the people whose beloved things you criticize to evaluate how those things fit in the world that surrounds them.
 Rather than having them leave the conversation with you in a defensive mindset, attempt to establish one of growth.
 Be balanced and sensitive to emotion in your approach of critiquing the things that others like.